Moravian star: Cultural and religious importance

 The star was soon adopted throughout the Moravian Church as an Advent symbol.

 Moravian stars continue to be displayed during Advent, Christmas, and Epiphany throughout the world, even in areas without a significant Moravian Church presence.
 Many Moravian households display their stars year-round.
 The stars are often seen in Moravian nativity and Christmas village displays as a representation of the Star of Bethlehem pointing towards the infant Jesus.
 They are properly displayed from the first Sunday in Advent (the fourth Sunday before Christmas) until the Festival of Epiphany (January 6).
 Large advent stars shine in the dome of the Frauenkirche in Dresden and over the altar of the Thomaskirche in Leipzig.
 A 31 ft Moravian star, one of the largest in the world, sits atop the North Tower of Atrium Health Wake Forest Baptist during the Advent and Christmas seasons.
-The city of Winston-Salem, North Carolina, which traces its origins to Salem has Moravian origins dating to 1766, uses the Moravian star as their official Christmas street decoration.
+The city of Winston-Salem, North Carolina, which traces its origins to Salem with Moravian origins dating to 1766, uses the Moravian star as their official Christmas street decoration.
 Another star sits under Wake Forest University's Wait Chapel during the Advent and Christmas seasons as well.

-The use of the stars during the Advent, Christmas, and Epiphany seasons is also a tradition in the West Indies, Greenland, Suriname, Labrador, Central America, South and East Africa, Ladakh in India, and in parts of Scandinavia: wherever the Moravian Church has sent missionaries.
+The use of the stars during the Advent, Christmas, and Epiphany seasons is also a tradition in the West Indies, Greenland, Suriname, Labrador, Central America, South and East Africa, Ladakh in India, and in parts of Scandinavia, wherever the Moravian Church has sent missionaries.

-In 2020, as the world descended in to the Covid-19 pandemic, Moravians began to ring, rehang their stars as a sign of love, hope and peace during dark times.
-On March 27, 2020 Atrium Health Wake Forest Baptist reinstalled their 31 foot star, a top the North Tower.
+In 2020, as the world descended into the Covid-19 pandemic, Moravians began to ring and rehang their stars as a sign of love, hope and peace during dark times.
+On March 27, 2020 Atrium Health Wake Forest Baptist reinstalled their 31-foot star, atop the North Tower.